ovh/docs/pages/public_cloud/public_cloud_network_services/tutorial-stormshield_network_security_vrack/guide.en-gb.md

 ---
 title: 'Securing your OVHcloud infrastructure with Stormshield Network Security'
-excerpt: 'Find out how to secure your OVHcloud infrastructure with Stormshield Network Security'
+excerpt: 'Find out how to secure your OVHcloud infrastructure with Stormshield Network Security deployed on Public Cloud'
 updated: 2024-10-21
 ---

 ## Objective

-In today's rapidly evolving digital landscape, securing cloud infrastructure has become a top priority for organizations of all sizes.
+In today's rapidly evolving digital landscape, securing cloud infrastructures has become a top priority for organizations of all sizes.
 As businesses increasingly rely on cloud solutions for their operations, ensuring the protection of sensitive data and maintaining network integrity are critical tasks. **S**tormshield **N**etwork **S**ecurity (SNS) is a comprehensive security solution designed to protect cloud environments from a wide range of threats.
 This guide provides step-by-step instructions for deploying and configuring SNS on the OVHcloud Public Cloud with vRack and public IP routing, covering key features such as network firewalls, IPSec VPNs, and SSL/TLS VPNs.
 By following this guide, you will enhance the security of your OVHcloud Public Cloud infrastructure and ensure safe and secure operations.

 **This guide explains how to secure your OVHcloud infrastructure with Stormshield Network Security deployed on Public Cloud.**

+> [!warning]
+> This guide will show you how to use one or more OVHcloud solutions with external tools, and will describe the actions to be carried out in a specific context. ou may need to adapt the instructions according to your situation.
+>
+> If you encounter any difficulties performing these actions, please contact a [specialist service provider](/links/partner) and/or discuss the issue with our community.
+You can find more information in the [Go further](#gofurther) section of this guide.
+>

 ## Requirements